-, 1999 9:00 a.m.
+December 15, 1999 4:00 p.m.
 Potomac Valley Bank 4 North Main Street Petersburg, West Virginia

-This joint proxy statement/prospectus provides you with detailed information about the proposed merger.
+This document provides you with detailed information about the proposed merger.
 We encourage you to read this entire document carefully.
 You can also obtain other information about South Branch from documents it files with the Securities and Exchange Commission.